9 Mistakes to Avoid If You Have Thick Hair

 If you have thick hair, you’re familiar with the unpleasant side effects of using the wrong wash- day products.
 Unfortunately, many common shampoos and conditioners are packed with not-so-great ingredients that can cause unpleasant gummy buildup that can wreak havoc on the look and feel of strands.

-Instead, use a shampoo and conditioner specifically designed for use on thick hair.
+Instead, use a shampoo and conditioner that will hydrate thick hair.
 Your go-to products should be moisturizing, replenishing and free of ingredients like harsh chemicals that can accumulate on strands.
-ENSO 03 Shampoo and Conditioner for Thick Hair are enriched with the perfect blend of botanicals and a vegan Keratin blend.
+Try a deeply hydrating and nourishing shampoo and conditioner are enriched with the perfect blend of botanicals and a vegan Keratin blend.
 Plus, each formula provides intense moisture and light volume, which is the perfect balance for thick locks.

 4. Washing Too Often